 If the rotor copper losses are subtracted from rotor input power Pg, the remaining power is converted from electrical to mechanical form.
 This is called Developed Mechanical Power Pmd.

 Po is called the shaft power or the useful power.

 At starting and during acceleration, the rotor core losses are high.
-With the increase in the speed of the induction motor these losses decreases.
+With the increase in the speed of the induction motor these losses decrease.
 The friction and windage losses are zero at the start.
-As the speed increases the losses, also start increasing.
+As the speed increases, the losses also start increasing.
 The sum of the friction, windage and core losses are almost constant with the change in speed.
 These all losses are added together and are known as Rotational Losses.

 The Rotational losses are not represented by any element of the equivalent circuit as they are purely mechanical quantity.